CGCL-codes/naturalcc/examples/nester/README.md

 # Nester

-This is the guide released for the paper "Neuro-Symbolic Language Models for Type Inference."
+This is the guide released for the paper "Dataflow-Guided Neuro-Symbolic Language Models for Type Inference."

 ## Requirements